Rotki Websockets API

 }

-: Contains the information of the calendar event, that is: identifier, name, description, timestamp, address, blockchain, counterparty and color.
+data: Contains the information of the calendar event, that is: identifier, name, description, timestamp, address, blockchain, counterparty and color.

 Protocol cache updates